 Describe how the findings, results, or techniques that were developed or improved, or other products from the project made an impact or are likely to make an impact on other disciplines.

+The project impacts a range of disciplines by providing scalable and reproducible approaches for extracting quantitative information from imaging datasets.
+The integration of 3D image segmentation, annotation, and computational tool development is broadly applicable to fields including environmental science, biomedical engineering, and materials science.
+These advances facilitate the integration of machine learning/data science into different disciplines and will ultimately improve the overall understanding of complex spatially rooted data.

 What is the impact on the development of human resources?

 Describe how the project made an impact or is likely to make an impact on human resource development in science, engineering, and technology.